Halphen's transform and middle convolution: Introduction

 But there is also the Halphen transform that changes the Lam\'e equation into another second order differential equation, again a Heun equation.
-This was used in \cite{Chud1383} for $n=-\frac{1}{2}.$ And in this case it turned out that the new differential equations are pullbacks of hypergeometric differential equations.
+This was used in \cite{Chud1383} for $n=-\frac{1}{2}.$ In this case it turned out that the new differential equation is a pull-back of a hypergeometric differential equation.

 In this paper we will make use of the last observation.
 We show in Section~\ref{Halphen}, Corollary~\ref{Mu}, that the Halphen transform of a Lam\'e equation can be written as the symmetric square of the Lam\'e equation followed by an Euler transform.
 Since these are geometric operations (cf. \cite{Andre89}) the obtained Heun equation is also geometric provided the Lam\'e equation is it.
-We also generalize the Halphen transform to the case were $n$ is not necessarily $-\frac{1}{2}$.
+We also generalize the Halphen transform to the case where $n$ is not necessarily $-\frac{1}{2}$.

-Going the converse way in Section~\ref{Ex}, starting with special geometric Heun equations, that were jointly with H. Movasati computed in \cite{MR08-2}, listed in { \bf Table~3.1}:
+In Section~\ref{Ex} we go the opposite way, by starting with special geometric Heun equations, that were jointly with H. Movasati computed in \cite{MR08-2}, listed in { Table~3.1}:

-Thus we obtain the {\bf Table~3.2} of geometric Lam\'e equations with (non)-arithmetic Fuchsian monodromy group:
+Thus we obtain the { Table~3.2} of geometric Lam\'e equations with arithmetic Fuchsian monodromy group:

 Here we have considered the case when the monodromy group of the above Heun equations is contained in $\SL_2(\ZZ)$ and has at least $3$ unipotent monodromy group generators.
 These equations arise from the classification of families of elliptic curves having $4$ singular fibres in \cite{Herfurtner}.
-Thus being rational pull-backs of (geometric) Gauss hypergeometric differential equations they are geometric.
+Thus being rational pull-backs of a (geometric) Gauss hypergeometric differential equation they are geometric.

-In general the Euler transform does not commute with pullbacks and in general destroys properties of the monodromy group like being arithmetic or even being discrete (s. e.g. \cite{DR06-1}).
+In general the Euler transform does not commute with pull-backs and in general destroys properties of the monodromy group like being arithmetic or even being discrete (s. e.g. \cite{DR06-1}).
 Hence most of the Lam\'e equations obtained in the above way are not pull-backs of a Gauss hypergeometric differential equation.

-In the literature we found only Lam\'e equations with arithmetic Fuchsian monodromy group (s. \cite{Krammer96} and \cite{Chud1383}) or geometric Heun equations with nondiscrete monodromy group (s. \cite{DR06-1}) being no pullbacks of hypergeometric differential equations, providing counter examples to the above mentioned conjecture of Dwork.
-(Recently also differential equations with $5$ singularities and non-arithmetic Fuchsian monodromy group were computed in \cite{BoMo}.)